yndlingsfar/phillips-hue-connection/README.md

 // Switches a single bulb off
 $lightSwitch->switchOff($id);

+// Get an instance of Lights, representing all Bulbs connected to the Bridge
+$lightSwitch->getLights();

 *$id: The unique Id of your Bulb
 *$saturation: integer 0-255
 *$brightness: integer 0-255